RikMaxSpeed/SampleGen/README.md

 I then started looking at models that could interpolate across the frequency spectrum and across time in a more reasonable manner.

-1: MLP: at each time-step, an MLP is trained using the previous spectrogram slice (initialised to 0 for the first slice) and the current slice, it outputs a vecto of "control" variables.
+1: MLP: at each time-step, an MLP is trained using the previous spectrogram slice (initialised to 0 for the first slice) and the current slice, it outputs a vector of "control" variables.
 The decoder is a symmetric version of this process, taking in the prevoius generated slice (0s initially) and the control variables, and generates the corresponding spectrogram slice.

 2: RNN: in a similar way, an RNN is trained at each time step, learning how best to summarise 1 time-step into a set of control variables.